dtcaciuc/conecerto_scoreboard/README.md

 * `EXPLORER_REMOTE_FTP_USER` - FTP username
 * `EXPLORER_REMOTE_FTP_PASS` - FTP password
-* `EXPLORER_REMOTE_FTP_BASE_DIR` (optional) - Directory path relative to FTP account home directory where the website files are going to be uploaded (defaults to FTP account home directory).
+* `EXPLORER_REMOTE_FTP_BASE_DIR` (optional) - Directory path relative to FTP account home directory where the static version of explorer is going to be uploaded (defaults to FTP account home directory).
   If the directory does not exist, it will be created the first time the upload happens.
 * `EXPLORER_REMOTE_HTTP_BASE_PATH` (optional) - URL base path where uploaded results are served from (defaults to "/").

+> [!NOTE]
-> Note: On Windows, if your password contains `^`, make sure to escape it with another `^`.
+> On Windows, if your password contains `^`, make sure to escape it with another `^`.

-> Note: The web server needs to be configured to serve pre-compressed pages.
-See
-> `misc/htaccess` for the base configuration.

 To display the event name on the Events page, you can either set `EVENT_NAME` directly or point `EVENT_SCHEDULE` to a CSV file containing the entire schedule of upcoming events.
 After that, the correct event name will be picked up